HarshithGudapati/Abdul-kalam/README.md

 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b0/A._P._J._Abdul_Kalam_in_2008.jpg/800px-A._P._J._Abdul_Kalam_in_2008.jpg)

 ## Achievements and Honours
-1.he achieved 7 doctrates from 40 universities.
+1. he achieved 7 doctrates from 40 universities.
-1.The Government of India honoured him as the Padma Bushan in 1981.
+1. The Government of India honoured him as the Padma Bushan in 1981.
 1. IN 1997 Kalam received highest civilian honour called Bharata Ratna.

 ## For more information